ibm-cloud-docs/solution-tutorials/trusted-profile-for-enterprise-security.hidden.md

 - **Perform administrative tasks from dedicated compute resources**: You can configure a trusted profile to establish trust through a well-known compute resource.
 Such a resource might be a specific pod in a Kubernetes cluster or a virtual server instance (VSI) in a virtual private cloud ({{site.data.keyword.vpc_short}}).
 - **Perform administrative tasks from a well-known service ID**: A service ID from the same or another account is allowed to assume the identity of the trusted profile.
 - **Deploy cloud resources from an instance of a special cloud service**: Configure an instance of an{{site.data.keyword.cloud_notm}} service, identified by its CRN ([cloud resource name](/docs/overview?topic=overview-glossary#x9494304)) to be allowed to assume the identity of a trusted profile.
 A typical scenario is for an [enterprise project to deploy an architecture](/docs/secure-enterprise?topic=secure-enterprise-tp-project).

+## Establish trust
+{: #trusted-profile-for-enterprise-security-trust}

+As outlined in the overview, there are different options available on how to establish trust, how an entity can assume the identity of a trusted profile.

 ### Federated identity
 {: #trusted-profile-for-enterprise-security-federated-id}